-An interface helps transmit the digital signal of your vocal directly to your digital audio workstation.
+An audio interface helps transmit the digital signal of your vocal directly to your digital audio workstation.
 This piece of equipment is essential so that you're able to capture your vocals and edit them properly throughout the mixing process.

 Thankfully, you'll get a basic audio interface for less than $100.
 Some helpful things to consider are your input and output sources, and the portability of your interface.
 You'll also need to determine whether or not your interface has built-in phantom power.